gorenje/millieons.org/w/cuckoo.md

 In a pointless and meaningless existence, altruism as good as being egocentric.
 But altruism has one major advantage: it makes two people happy.
 I myself feel good about myself selflessly helping others and the others feel good by being helped.
 The smile of a helped strange is worth more than millions and millions of printed pieces of paper (or the flickering digital numbers on a screen).

-Remember death is worse than an airport: you cannot even take carry-on luggage with you.
+Remember death is worse than flying: you cannot even take carry-on luggage with you.
+Unlike flying, death will not be bribed into bring along checked-in luggage.
 Hoarding wealth is as the dammed river: the few drink, the many thirst and wither away.
 Give away that which you cannot take with you.

 ## Cuckoo Core Teachings